angular/angular/aio/content/guide/roadmap.md

 ## In progress

-### Implement APIs for optional NgModules

-In the process of making Angular simpler, we are working on introducing APIs that allow developers to initialize applications, instantiate components, and use the router without NgModules.
-Angular v14 introduces developer preview of the APIs for standalone components, directives, and pipes.
-In the next few quarters we'll collect feedback from developers and finalize the project making the APIs stable.
-As the next step we will work on improving use cases such as `TestBed`, Angular elements, etc.
+### Explore hydration and server-side rendering usability improvements

+As the first step of this project we will implement non-destructive hydration.
+This technique will allow us to reuse the server-side rendered DOM and rather than rerendering it only attach event listeners and create data structures required by the Angular runtime.
+As the next step, we are going to further explore the dynamically evolving space of partial hydration and resumability.
+Each of the approaches has their trade-offs and we'd like to make an informed decision what's the most optimal long-term solution for Angular.

-### Improve image performance
+### Improve runtime performance and make Zone.js optional

-The [Aurora](https://web.dev/introducing-aurora/) and the Angular teams are working on the implementation of an image directive that aims to improve [Core Web Vitals](https://web.dev/vitals).
-Currently, the project is in a prototyping phase and the teams are validating the image directive with partners.

-### Investigate micro frontend architecture for scalable development processes

-We conducted a series of 40 interviews to understand the requirements for micro-frontend architecture of the community.
-We followed up with a broader community survey.
-As the next step, we'll share analysis of the results publicly.
+As part of this effort we are revisiting Angular's reactivity model to make Zone.js optional and improve runtime performance.
+By default Angular runs change detection globally, traversing the entire component tree.
+We're exploring options to run change detection only in affected components.
+This way, we simplify the framework, improve debugging, and reduce application bundle size.
+Additionally, this lets us take advantage of built-in async/await syntax, which currently Zone.js does not support.

+### Improve documentation and schematics for standalone components

+We are working on developing an `ng new` collection for applications bootstrapped with a standalone component.
+Additionally, we are filling the documentation gaps of the simplified standalone component APIs.

+### Introduce dependency injection debugging APIs

+To improve the debugging utilities of Angular and Angular DevTools, we'll work on APIs that provide access the dependency injection runtime.
+As part of the project we'll expose debugging methods that allow us to explore the injector hierarchy and the dependencies across their associated providers.

+### Streamline standalone imports with Language Service

+As part of this initiative we are going to implement automatic import of template dependencies for standalone components.
+Additionally, to enable smaller application bundles the language service will propose automatic removal of unused imports.

 ### Investigate modern bundles

-To improve development experience by speeding up build times research modern bundles.
+To improve development experience by speeding up build times, we plan to explore options to improve JavaScript bundles created by Angular CLI.
 As part of the project experiment with [esbuild](https://esbuild.github.io) and other open source solutions, compare them with the state-of-the-art tooling in Angular CLI, and report the findings.
-In Angular v14 we're releasing an [experimental support](https://github.com/angular/angular-cli/pull/22995) for esbuild.
-Next, the team will focus on validating the new prototype and implementing watch and Sass support.

-### Modern CSS

-The Web ecosystem evolves constantly and we want to reflect the latest modern standards in Angular.
-In this project we aim to provide guidelines on using modern CSS features in Angular to ensure developers follow best practices for layout, styling, etc.

-### Support adding directives to host elements

-A [long-standing feature request](https://github.com/angular/angular/issues/8785) is to add the ability to add directives to host elements.
-The feature lets developers augment their own components with additional behaviors without using inheritance.
-The project requires substantial effort in terms of the definition of APIs, semantics, and implementation.

-### Better stack traces

-The Angular and the Chrome DevTools are working together to enable more readable stack traces for error messages.
+In Angular v15 we have experimental esbuild support in `ng build` and `ng build --watch`.
+We'll continue iterating on the solution until we're confident to release it as stable.

 ### New CDK primitives

-We are working on new CDK primitives to facilitate creating custom components based on the WAI-ARIA design patterns for [Listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox) and [Combobox](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox).
-Angular v14 introduced stable [menu and dialog primitives](https://material.angular.io/cdk/categories) as part of this project.
+We are working on new CDK primitives to facilitate creating custom components based on the WAI-ARIA design patterns for [Combobox](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox).
+Angular v14 introduced stable [menu and dialog primitives](https://material.angular.io/cdk/categories) as part of this project and in v15 [Listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox).

-### Enhanced Angular Material components by integrating MDC Web

-[MDC Web](https://material.io/develop/web) is a library created by the Google Material Design team that provides reusable primitives for building Material Design components.
-The Angular team is incorporating these primitives into Angular Material.
-Using MDC Web aligns Angular Material more closely with the Material Design specification, expand accessibility, improve component quality, and improve the velocity of our team.

 ### Angular component accessibility